VysotskiVadim/pandoc_resume/markdown/cv_vadzim_vysotski.md

     [Pull Request](https://github.com/facebook/screenshot-tests-for-android/pull/264).

     Implemented [Visual Studio Code Xamarin Debugger](https://github.com/VysotskiVadim/vscode-xamarin-debug) in 2018.
-    It's forked mono debugger, with support of debugging mono runtime which is used in Xamarin.Android applications.
+    It's a forked mono debugger, with support of debugging mono runtime which is used in Xamarin.Android applications.
     It's the only tool, at least in 2018, which allows debugging Xamarin.Android from Linux machine.